julienduroure/gltf2-blender-importer/README.md

 # Installation

-Easier way to install this addon is to zip the io_scene_gltf2 directory, and to install this zip file as any other blender addons.
+Download current release [here](https://github.com/julienduroure/gltf2-blender-importer/releases) and install this zip file as any other blender addons.

 # Examples